City Beach Basketball Club - 1970, Gary Foster

 The Club continued to grow, despite the emergence of Churchlands Basketball Club, and later the addition of Raiders and Woodlands, all drawing from the same catchment area.
 Contributors during the 1980s included Sandra Taylor, Barry Hardman, Chris Bowers, Judy Harvey, John Pitsikas, Michael Agapitos, and Graham & Leonie Annan.
 During these years, the Club grew to over 40 teams.

-Over the years our Club has developed some of WA’s great players – including David AhChee, Alan Watts, Eric Waterson, Lesley Hately, Kerry Luck, Susan Giles, Jenny Marsh, Kate Simkovic, Heath Gardiner, Chris Carroll, Ryan Gardiner, James Harvey, CJ Bruton, Josh Garlep, and Dan Harloe.
+Over the years our Club has developed some of WA’s great players – including David AhChee, Alan Watts, Eric Watterson, Lesley Hateley, Kerry Luck, Susan Giles, Jenny Marsh, Kate Simkovic, Heath Gardiner, Chris Carroll, Ryan Gardiner, James Harvey, CJ Bruton, Josh Garlepp, and Dan Harloe.

 Interestingly, if you look through all the names mentioned since our Club’s formation you will see a significant number of familes that are still involved with the Club through their children and grandchildren.